Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Analysis

 \section{Analysis}

-In this section, we provide various analyses of images generated through the Chain of Diffusion.
-Specifically, we provide frequency analysis of latents during diffusion steps and fingerprints of synthetic images for forensic analysis.
+In this section, we present a series of analyses of images generated through the Chain of Diffusion.
+Specifically, we examine the distribution of latent values and the differences between conditional and unconditional scores.
+Additionally, we analyze the power spectra of the images using 2D Fourier transforms and explore fingerprints through forensic analysis~\citep{corvi2023intriguing, corvi2023detection}.